rhgrant10/acopy/README.md

     $ python pants.py

-To-Do:
+To-Do
 -----

- * Write more docstrings
+ [ ] Write more docstrings
- * Start using argparse!
+ [ ] Start using argparse!
- * Let user provide a path to a csv file of coordinates
- * Let user decide whether solver returns local or global best
- * Write unit tests
+ [ ] Let user provide a path to a csv file of coordinates [ ] Let user decide whether solver returns local or global best [ ] Write unit tests
- * Put test data someplace else
+ [ ] Put test data someplace else
- * Make this a module??
+ [ ] Make this a module??